ladybug_geometry.geometry3d.face module

 Subtract one or more coplanar Face3D from this Face3D.

-Note that, when the faces are not coplanar or they do not overlap, the original face will be returned.
+Note that, when the faces are not coplanar or they do not overlap, a list with only the original face will be returned.

 • faces – A list of Face3D for which will be subtracted from this Face3D.